 - Classify information as its created: This will allow you to prioritize security controls for your most sensitive information first.

-- Encrypt sensitive data: Encryption is a great way to reduce the impact and cost of data breaches.
+- Encrypt sensitive data: Encryption is a great way to protect confidential data and reduce the impact and cost of data breaches.

-- Maintain evidence of FISMA compliance: Record what you work your organization has done to achieve FISMA compliance, e.g. your inventory of information systems, risk categorization framework, security controls, past risk assessments, system security plans, certifications, accreditations and continuous monitoring solutions.
+- Maintain evidence of FISMA compliance: Record what work your organization has done to achieve FISMA compliance, such as the inventory of information systems, risk categorization framework, security controls, past risk assessments, system security plans, certifications, accreditations, and continuous monitoring solutions.

-- Stay current: With changes to FISMA standards and new NIST guidelines.
+- Stay current with new regulations: Always stay updated on changes to FISMA standards or new NIST guidelines.

 UpGuard Vendor Risk can minimize the time your organization spends managing third-party relationships by automating vendor questionnaires, building customizable questionnaires to tailor by each specific vendor, and continuously monitoring your vendors' security posture over time while benchmarking them against their industry.

 Our platform scores your vendors daily with a security rating out of 950.
 Each vendor is rated against 50+ attack vectors, such as the presence of SSL and DNSSEC, as well as the risk of domain hijacking, man-in-the-middle attacks, and email spoofing for phishing.
 UpGuard can also help meet FISMA requirements by assessing vendor cyber risks.